Skip to main content

 In addition to Mucinex or any alternative, other home remedies you can try to help your cough include:

-• Increase vitamin C intake through supplements and/or foods such as oranges, grapefruits, bell peppers, and strawberries.
+• Increase vitamin C intake through supplements and/or foods such as oranges, grapefruits, bell peppers, and strawberries to help support the immune system.

 • Drink lots of fluids to stay hydrated and soothe your throat.
 Warm liquids like soup and tea may help, as can cold foods like ice cream and popsicles.